hashir001/Salsal/README.md

 4. Now return to the network selection area and choose the Goerli Test Network

 #### 3. Get Test ETH
 You will need test ETH to interact with the Blockchain.
 Specifically, Goerli ETH.
-You can use this Goerli faucet to get test ETH: https://goerlifaucet.com/ You will be prompted to create an account with Alchemy.
-Do so, after which you can paste your wallet address from MetaMask and receive the ETH.
+You can use this Goerli faucet to get test ETH: https://goerlifaucet.com/
+You will be prompted to create an account with Alchemy.
+After doing so, paste your wallet address from MetaMask and you will receive the ETH.

 #### 4. Ready
 You are ready to perform transactions on the Blockchain.